BAILEYGOMM starts afresh with iplicit

 3. Thirdly, project costing was an essential requirement given that we can have over 50 live projects, at any one time.
-We have various ways of working from project to project, sometimes on a fixed cost basis and sometimes cost plus; it was therefore essential for us to be able manage our time and our expenditure, to make sure that we were maximising our profit on any given job.
+We have various ways of working from project to project, sometimes on a fixed cost basis and sometimes cost-plus; it was, therefore, essential for us to be able to manage our time and our expenditure, to make sure that we were maximising our profit on any given job.
 Being able to allocate costs, against a specific project and provide real-time analysis regarding the profitability of any given project, at any time, is something our team required to enable informed business decisions to be made part-way through any job, rather than having to look back to analyse what occurred, after the job was complete.

 What led to your decision to change systems?